-Homelessness in Aotearoa
+Understanding homelessness in Aotearoa

 In order to end and respond to homelessness in Aotearoa, we need to understand the situation for whānau experiencing homelessness in our local communities, in particular for Māori who are both tangata whenua and make up more than 50% of the whānau we walk alongside.
+In our Aotearoa context to end homelessness, we must understand and address colonisation.

 Our kaupapa Māori framework Tāiki was developed to ensure that the programme was reimagined through a te ao Māori lens in Aotearoa.